Small City Partnership

-Mission Statement The Whatcom Partnership for a Sustainable Economy is an initiative of government leaders working with residents, communities, and all economic sectors of the Whatcom community to create and support a healthy and diversified economy for its residents.
+The Small City Partnership is an initiative of local government leaders to create and support a healthy and diversified economy for its residents.

 In 2000, the Port of Bellingham led the effort to expand economic development leadership to all of Whatcom County and to initiate a collaborative approach with other agencies in the county, working on economic development and quality of life issues.
 The partnership’s key activities included the following:

 - Creating information and planning for public investment in the county

 - Developing a blueprint for the economic future

 - Providing better research and understanding of the economy

 The Partnership re-focused its role in collaboration with the Small City Caucus to work directly with the six smaller municipalities while maintaining rural outreach and coordination with local economic development groups.